abdur-rafi/wQFM-GDL/README.md

 ## Simulated Dataset

 To extensively evaluate the performance under GDL on large datasets, we generated two new large-scale simulated datasets comprising 200 and 500 taxa, which we call SIM200 and SIM500, respectively.
 The datasets are publicly available on [**Zenodo**](https://zenodo.org/records/18605522).
-The simulation scripts are provided in the [Simulation Folder](https://github.com/abdur-rafi/wQFM-GDL/issues).
+The simulation scripts are provided in the [**wQFM-GDL Experiments**](https://github.com/abdur-rafi/wqfm-gdl-experiments) repository.
 The detailed parameters and simulation pipeline are presented in the paper.

 ## Experiments and Results